LearningWithMerritt/Classroom-Notes/5-Networking/0-Local-Area-Network/IP-Addresses.md

 <br>

-`Network Address Translation` translates Private IPs to Public IPs when data is sent out and Public IPs to Private IPs when data is recieved.
+`Network Address Translation (NAT)` translates Private IPs to Public IPs when data is sent out and Public IPs to Private IPs when data is recieved.

 ---
 # `Static vs. Dynamic IP Addresses`